CMB-S4/Cryogenic_Material_Properties/ThermalModelTools/README.md

 The `Bluefors_LD400` file contains the thermal model of a standard Bluefors LD400 Dilution Refrigerator system (based on a system installed at the University of Texas).
 This serves as an example thermal model of a realistic system.

 ### Python Models
 This repository also contains some tools developed in Python.
 Both are provided as there do exist benefits to both the Excel Models and these Python models.
-However, the Python models (more so than the Excel models) are still in active development.

 ## Documentation